-My interest in sound, space and environment goes as far back as I can remember.
+Sound, space and environment: my interest in them goes all the way back to my childhood.
 I grew up in a village permeated and surrounded by forests and meadows, rivers and lakes, hills and flatlands.
 The forest was our playground where we would embark on adventures, discover worlds, construct possible realities, create spaces, and exercise our imagination as well as our physical skills.
-My father, now retired, worked in the forestry for all his life, and as a child I would often accompany him to work, immersed in and perplexed by the sound of harvester machines operating in the woods and by the stillness that followed when we stopped for lunch outdoors.
-Although I have no exact memory of it, my parents told me that when we got our first electric organ in the house, I had tried to recreate the sound of the forest harvester by adjusting the organ’s settings in a wrong way.
+My father, now retired, worked in the forestry for all his life, and as a child I would often accompany him to work, immersed in and perplexed by the sound of harvester machines operating in the woods, and by the stillness that followed when we stopped for lunch outdoors.
+When we got our first electric organ in the house, I proceeded to recreate the sound of the forest harvester by adjusting the organ’s settings in a wrong way.
 I was five at the time.

 Cover image: Rachel Mrosek